Skip to main content

 (ix) Installing or operating facilities regulated under Chapter 903. of the Revised Code prior to issuance of applicable permits;

-(x) Failure to provide corrections specified by the director's designated representatives on any applicable permits or review compliance certificate; or
+(x) Failure to provide corrections specified by the director on any applicable permits; or

-(xi) Upon completing construction authorized by a permit to install, failure to comply with paragraph (B)(2) of rule 901:10-2-01 of the Administrative Code.
+(xi) Upon completing construction authorized by a permit to install, failure to comply with paragraph (B)(4) of rule 901:10-2-01 of the Administrative Code.

 (b) Category II (moderate):